Veterans begin journey to overcome barriers

 “It makes me feel like everything is going to be okay again,” Johnson said.

-Johnson, a loan adjustor for Wells Fargo in Des Moines, Iowa, will return to Alaska this fall as one of 12 veterans with disabilities participating in the No Barriers Warriors to Summits Expedition.
+Johnson, a loan adjustor for Wells Fargo in Des Moines, Iowa, will return to Alaska this fall as a member of a group of veterans with disabilities participating in the No Barriers Warriors to Summits Expedition.
 No Barriers Warriors — one of the nonprofit’s three programs, and the one responsible for the expedition — “improves the lives of veterans with disabilities through curriculum-based experiences in challenging environments,” according to the organization.
 The program offers multiple expeditions that mentally, physically, and emotionally challenge veterans — the longest and most rigorous of which is the Warriors to Summits Expedition.

 “The Warriors to Summits program is unique, compared to other No Barriers expeditions, in that the participants get more time together over the course of multiple expeditions,” said Derek Esposito, Warriors to Summits expedition leader and No Barriers Warriors staff member.